MuhamedEmadHussein/DDD-Demo/README.md

-# Professional Laravel DDD Demo 🚀
+# Laravel DDD Demo 🚀

 Welcome to the **Domain-Driven Design (DDD) in Laravel** demonstration.
 This project showcases how to structure a large-scale Laravel application using DDD principles to separate business logic from technical infrastructure.